Is the Biblical Jesus Such a Great Person?

 4Some of those present were saying indignantly to one another, “Why this waste of perfume?
 5It could have been sold for more than a year’s wages[a] and the money given to the poor.”
 And they rebuked her harshly.

-Indeed this is very strange.
+Indeed, this is very strange.
 The people who rebuked the woman were right.
-How can she break a whole jar of very expensive perfume just in order to apply it on Jesus' body?
-She could have sold it and gave much money to the poor as her critics rightfully argued.
+How can she break a whole jar of costly perfume just to apply it on Jesus’ body?
+She could have sold it and given much money to the poor as her critics rightfully argued.

-Instead of agreeing with them, Jesus defended the woman and said that she was correct in doing so.
-He said that they will have several chances to help the poor later on, but since Jesus was staying temporarily with them he should be taken as a priority and basically be pampered with expensive perfume applied on him to prepare himself for his burial.
+Instead of agreeing with them, Jesus defended the woman and said she was correct.
+He said that they would have several chances to help the poor later on.
+Still, since Jesus was staying temporarily with them, he should be taken as a priority and be pampered with expensive perfume applied on him to prepare himself for his burial.

-I am very unimpressed with the Biblical Jesus' attitude here.
+I am very unimpressed with the Biblical attitude of Jesus here.

 For instance, Jesus tells a man to sell everything he owns and give it to the poor.
 (Luke 12:33)

 This is going a bit too far.
 Sure, we must be generous, but it is illogical to sell EVERYTHING you have and give it to the poor.
-If you end up following this faulty advice, you will end up like that poor person that you were trying to help.
+If you follow this faulty advice, you will end up like that poor person you were trying to help.

 Jesus said that if someone steals from you, don’t try to get it back.
 (Luke 6:30) and he also said that if someone hits you, invite them to do it again.
 (Matthew 5:39).

-Again this is illogical.
-We should stand up for ourselves and not let criminals take advantage over our character.
+Again, this is illogical.
+We should stand up for ourselves and not let criminals take advantage of our character.

-Someone may argue back that Jesus is not being literal in these verses.
+Some may argue that Jesus is not literal in these verses.
 I will accept this for the sake of argument.
-However, my main problem is that Jesus keeps saying to us to be good yet he gives us no practical ways on how to do so.
+However, my main problem is that Jesus keeps telling us to be good, yet he gives us no practical ways how to do so.

 I can give several examples, but I think the readers have understood what I am trying to say.